zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 date <- html_text(date, trim = TRUE)
 ```

-Finally, we can add all this information into a data.frame:
+Finally, we can add all this information into a matrix:

 ```r
 final_table <- data.frame(reviews, date, ratings)